google/styleguide/pyguide.md

         table_handle: An open smalltable.Table instance.
         keys: A sequence of strings representing the key of each table row to fetch.
 String keys will be UTF-8 encoded.
-        require_all_keys: Optional; If require_all_keys is True only rows with values set for all keys will be returned.
+        require_all_keys: If True only rows with values set for all keys will be returned.

     Returns:
         A dict mapping keys to the corresponding table row data